mdn/translated-content-de/files/de/web/css/css_nesting/using_css_nesting/index.md

   }
 }

-/* der Browser parst dies, um ein Verbundselektor zu werden */ .my-class {
+/* the browser parses this to become a compound selector */ .my-class {
 }
 element.my-class {